pwmarcz/fpga-tutorial/docs/verilog.md

 - sum (4 bit): `s`,
 - carry-out: `c_out`.

+Trace what it will do for some inputs (for instance, 10 + 8).
+How would we write the adder in pseudocode?

 How to connect two 4-bit adders to produce an 8-bit adder?

 Now, let's try to design the same for BCD ([binary-coded decimals](https://en.wikipedia.org/wiki/Binary-coded_decimal)).
 What kind of inputs and outputs we'll have?
-What kind of logic?
+Again, let's write pseudocode.

 ### In Verilog

 In `adder.v`, there is a 4-bit and 8-bit adder implemented.
-Try running the testbench (`make run V=adder_tb.v`) and see the values.
-Try to also view the waveform (`make sim V=adder_tb.v`).
+Run the testbench (`make run V=adder_tb.v`) and see the values.
+View the waveform (`make sim V=adder_tb.v`).

 Now, try to implement a BCD adder.
 Test it using the provided testbench.